Early Years in Shanghai

 Post-Graduate Experience – Melbourne, Shenzhen and Birmingham

 In 2011, Miss Yao graduated from Melbourne University with a Master of Music (performance/teaching) degree.
-Subsequently, Miss Yao was selected from the pianists all over the world to work at Lang Lang’s Music World in Shenzhen, China.
-As this was Lang Lang’s first piano school for gifted young pianists, Miss Yao and her students benefited from close collaboration and feedback from Lang Lang himself.
-Besides teaching, Miss Yao was an active musician performing frequently in Shenzhen, China.
-Highlights included the Rachmaninoff Piano Concerto No.2 in C minor with the Shenzhen Symphony Orchestra for Lang Lang’s “Love, Together” charity concert and a highly successful concert with a trumpet player of the China National Symphony Orchestra.
-Tingting worked closely with the Music Faculty of Shenzhen University and had chamber music concerts regularly with the Shenzhen Symphony Orchestra in the Shenzhen Concert Hall such as the “Saturday Music Afternoon Tea” & “Beautiful Sunday” programmes as well as the classical music concert series in the Bao’an and LoHuo Concert Halls.
-During this period, Miss Yao actively sought out and collaborated with musicians who worked across a wide variety of instruments including string, woodwind and percussion.
+Since then, Miss Yao has served as a piano teacher selecting from the pianists all over the world to work at Lang Lang’s Music World in Shenzhen, China.
+As this is Lang Lang’s first piano school, Miss Yao and her students benefit from close collaboration and feedback from Lang Lang himself.
+Besides teaching, Miss Yao has been an active musician performing in Shenzhen.
+Highlights have included Rachmaninoff Piano Concerto No.2 in C minor (1st mov) with Shenzhen Symphony Orchestra at Lang Lang’s “Love, together” charity concert; “Golden Trumpet” trumpet recital (principle trumpet of China National Orchestra) at “Beautiful Sunday” Concert Series; Shenzhen Singers and Music Association Gala Concerts.

 During 2014-2016, Miss Yao was flourishing as a collaborative pianist while studying at Royal Birmingham Conservatoire, United Kingdom, where she obtained an Advanced Postgraduate Diploma (APD) in Collaborative Piano, and a Master’s Degree in Piano Accompaniment (with distinction)